telesnarigadas69/telesnarigadas69/README.md

 - 👋 Hi, I’m @telesnarigadas69
 - 👀 I’m interested in pussy
 - 🌱 I’m currently learning how to talk to women
-- 💞️ I’m looking to collaborate on with elytron
+- 💞️ I’m looking to collaborate on ass
 - 📫 How to reach me putting your pussy to the game
 - 😄 Pronouns: he/delas
 - ⚡ Fun fact: I have a 20 centimeter nose